ZoieLLL/GraphOR-A-Structure-First-Benchmark-for-Graph-Assisted-Optimization-Decomposition-with-LLMs/README.md

 1. **Structure Blueprint Generation**: Seed problems are parsed into structure signatures (bipartite graph, block partition, coupling constraints, coupling ratio).
 New blueprints are synthesized through deterministic graph transformations and LLM-driven variations, with WL similarity gating enforcing topological diversity across three tiers.

-2. **Content Generation**: A decoupled two-step pipeline prevents structural drift — a solver-validated mathematical model is generated first from the fixed blueprint, then a natural language description is grounded in the validated model with explicit coverage checks ensuring every variable and constraint is referenced.
+2. **Content Generation**: A decoupled two-step pipeline prevents structural drift.
+A solver-validated mathematical model is generated first from the fixed blueprint, then a natural language description is grounded in the validated model with explicit coverage checks ensuring every variable and constraint is referenced.

 3. **Structural Verification**: A rule-based verifier ensures alignment between the generated model and the blueprint (variable/constraint set matching, block partition recovery), combined with solver-based feasibility checks.
 Only instances passing both checks enter the dataset.

 ### Key Design Decisions

-- **Decoupled Generation**: Generating the mathematical model before the natural language description is essential — ablation shows feasibility drops from 98.0% to 20.0% when this decoupling is removed
+- **Decoupled Generation**: Generating the mathematical model before the natural language description is essential; ablation shows feasibility drops from 98.0% to 20.0% when this decoupling is removed
 - **WL Similarity Gate**: Controls diversity within quality constraints rather than maximizing either dimension alone; ablation confirms it anchors diversity within the intended scale
 - **ADMM Decomposability Filter**: Only instances where ADMM converges are retained, ensuring that annotated block structures are operationally decomposable

 ## 💡 Significance

-GraphOR establishes one of the first principled benchmarks for research at the intersection of structured optimization and LLM reasoning.
-The consistent and substantial improvement from graph annotation — observed across all five LLMs and all three scales — demonstrates that structural graph information helps address a key bottleneck for LLM-based decomposition, and that text alone is not sufficient for reliable structural reasoning at scale.
+GraphOR establishes one of the early benchmarks for research at the intersection of structured optimization and LLM reasoning.
+The consistent and substantial improvement from graph annotation, observed across all five LLMs and all three scales, demonstrates that structural graph information helps address a key bottleneck for LLM decomposition, and that text alone is not sufficient for reliable structural reasoning at scale.

 The structure-first generation paradigm, where bipartite graph blueprints are fixed before content generation, provides a generalizable approach for constructing structurally annotated datasets.
 The benchmark's cross-scale, cross-type design enables fine-grained analysis of how problem structure, scale, and type interact with LLM decomposition capability, opening new directions for graph-guided optimization research.